tkrop/go-make/MANUAL.md

 document the restrictions this creates here.

+### Long command argument version

+Most MacOS standard tools do not support long argument versions that should be used to increase the readability of the [Makefile](config/Makefile.base).
+To counter this we introduced alias variables for often use commands using the long form.

 ### `sed` in place substitution

 In MacOS we need to add `-e '<cmd>'` after `sed -i` since else the command